ednieuw/Arduino-ESP32-Nano-Wordclock/README.md

 Copy the string between the " " 's and send it starting with an 'E' or 'e' in front. <br>
 E&lt;+00&gt;0&lt;+02&gt;-2,M3.5.0/1,M10.5.0/3

+Entering RRR will reset the timezone to Amsterdam CET.
+You will loose your credentials too with this reset! and have to reenter your SSID and password.

 ### Own colour (FWWRRGGBB or Fwrgb) <br>
 With option Q3 and Q4 from the menu you can set your own colours for the clock to display.
 The format to be entered is hexadecimal, 0123456789ABCDEF or decimal, 0123456789. <br>